willie68/GoBlobStore/doc/technical.md

 The first implemented index engine is mongodb.

-For parsing the query string i use https://github.com/mna/pigeon and a PEG grammar.
+For parsing the query string i use https://github.com/mna/pigeon and a PEG grammar based on https://github.com/elireisman/go_es_query_parser

 This is one of the moving targets.
 You will find the peg file in build/pigeon/parser.peg